TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENTS, AND PROPERTY MANAGEMENT

 2) An affiliated business is one related to the other by virtue of significant commonality of management, or commonality of ownership (at least 5% of one company owned by owner or management personnel of the other).
 Other factors that may be considered in determining affiliation include, but are not limited to, sharing of office space, workers or equipment.

-b) A business with annual gross sales of $27 million or more in its most recent fiscal year is eligible to participate in the program if the business can show that if it were to receive a particular contract or subcontract, there would be a significant impact on employment of minorities, females or persons with disabilities, or in the use of BEP certified subcontractors or suppliers.
+b) A business with annual gross sales equal to or greater than the statutory maximum is eligible to participate in the program if the business can show that, if it were to receive a particular contract or subcontract, there would be a significant impact on employment of minorities, females or persons with disabilities, or in the use of BEP certified subcontractors or suppliers.
+Such vendors must meet all certification requirements but will not be certified or be listed in the Directory.

 1) For the impact to be significant in terms of employment, the business would have to hire new employees to perform the work of the contract and at least 51% of those new hires must be minority, female or persons with disabilities.